Genbox/GitLabSourceLink/README.md

 ### FAQ

-* Q: Will it work with private GitLab repositories hosted on GitLab.com?
+* **Q: Will it work with private GitLab repositories hosted on GitLab.com?**
 * A: I assume it will, but have not tested it.
-However, I believe that you can use [Microsoft.SourceLink.GitLab](https://www.nuget.org/packages/Microsoft.SourceLink.GitLab) for the soruce link, and [GCM](https://github.com/git-ecosystem/git-credential-manager) in your Git client (Git, VS, VS Code, Rider, etc.) for the authentication to gitlab.com.
+However, I believe that you can use [Microsoft.SourceLink.GitLab](https://www.nuget.org/packages/Microsoft.SourceLink.GitLab) for the source link, and [GCM](https://github.com/git-ecosystem/git-credential-manager) in your IDE (VS, VS Code, Rider, etc.) for the authentication to gitlab.com.

-* Q: Are there any options?
-Like setting SCM URL, embedding of untracked sources? others?
+* **Q: Are there any options?
+Like setting repository URL, embedding of untracked sources? others?**
 * A: No. This is a PoC.
 Everything is setup to work with most configuration.

-* Q: Source links are present in the PDB, but how do I authenticate?
+* **Q: Source link is working, but how do I authenticate?**
-* A: That is outside the scope of this project.
-I've tested both [Personal Access Tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) and [OAuth](https://github.com/git-ecosystem/git-credential-manager/blob/main/docs/gitlab.md).
+* A: Authentication is outside the scope of this project.
+However, I've tested both [Personal Access Tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) and [OAuth](https://github.com/git-ecosystem/git-credential-manager/blob/main/docs/gitlab.md).
 They work just fine.